ephbaum/MobileSoftExamples/README.md

 `EmbedController.php`

-This file represents a small controller to handle requests for users to access iframe embeedable views of their equipment.
+This file represents a small controller to handle requests for users to access iframe embeddable views of their equipment.

 `Embed-Model.php`